How to Be Spiritually Healthy and Vibrant

 To have spiritual health means to have feelings.
 All of them.
 To understand that life harbors both creative and destructive forces.
-Such an understanding leads to appreciation, which opens the door to psychic and spiritual realms.
-As many practicing psychics can tell you, deep psychic and spiritual insights are likely to come to you when you’re accepting of life, in all its positivity and negativity.
+Such an understanding leads to appreciation, which opens the door to spiritual realms.
+As many practicing spiritualists can tell you, deep connection and spiritual insights are likely to come to you when you’re accepting of life, in all its positivity and negativity.
 When you realize the power inherent in your soul to embrace all that life has to offer, life becomes easier.

 Why spiritual wellness is important

 Spiritual wellness underlies every other wellness – physical, mental, relational, social, professional, and financial.
 It’s like the roots of a tree, or the foundation of a building.
 It can’t be ignored, as it can profoundly affect each and every one of your life areas.